 3. Database support

-It supports many kinds of databases natively on its platform to fetch the data from.
+It natively supports many databases on its platform to fetch data from.

 4. Digital footprints